sdmcelwain/PPP3/README.md

 This repo contains UNOFFICIAL source code for "Programming: Principles and Practice Using C++", 3rd Ed. by Bjarne Stroustrup, and it is NOT affilliated with the author or publisher in any way!

-The author/publisher have not made source code available and rarely include full code listings in the text.
-This code is based, in whole or in part, on selected examples presented in the book; however, there is one primary difference:
+The author/publisher have not made source code available and generally do not include full code listings in the text.
+This code is based on selected examples presented in the book; however, there is one primary difference:

 >   Wherever possible, the code on this site DOES NOT utilize the custom headers/module provided by the author.
 See Custom Headers / Module below for more info.